Reference documentation that never gets outdated

 From annotated code, generate the intermediate schema and the reference documentation.

+Check if your programming language already has a standard: JavaDoc for Java, Google-style docstrings for Python, JSDoc for TypeScript/JavaScript.
 If no convention exists, define one.
 Document it.
 Stay consistent.

 This approach is simpler than defining schemas, especially when you don’t have code generators available.